Main walk: 18.7km (11.6 miles)

 4 out of 10.

 This is a walk through gently undulating scenery in the north of Hampshire, passing several quaint churches and a fine country house or two, not to mention the source of the River Test.
-But it also has a big interest for literary fans as it takes to the place where the writer Jane Austen grew up, and past several places that she would have known.
+But it also has a big interest for literary fans as it takes you to the place where the writer Jane Austen grew up, and past several places that she would have known.

 This is in fact Jane Austen's literary landscape.
 In a letter to a niece, she famously described her novel-writing technique as "getting two or three families together in a country village", and in doing this she was recreating the place where she lived for the first 25 years of her life.